 But our loving God has given us hope!
 Jesus Christ, fully God and fully man, came to earth, lived a perfect life, died a criminal’s death, and rose again the third day.
 The Son of God defeated death for our sake and freely offers the gift of salvation to all who will believe.
 He did this to rescue us from the situation we put ourselves in:

-I also encourage you—if you or your loved ones have been affected by this or another tragedy—to read my booklet Why Is There Death and Suffering? available free online.
+I also encourage you—if you or your loved ones have been affected by this or another tragedy—to read my booklet Why Is There Death and Suffering? available through our online store and available free online.

 This book is also available online to read for free.